ParedesGab/PP4-artistiClayers-workshops/README.md

 | 404 | The 404 error page will indicate when a user has navigated to a page that doesn't exist, replacing the default Heroku 404 page with one that ties into the site's look and feel. | ![screenshot](documentation/features/404.png) |

 ### Future Features

-⚠️ INSTRUCTIONS ⚠️

-Do you have additional ideas that you'd like to include on your project in the future?
-Fantastic, list them here!
-It's always great to have plans for future improvements.
-Consider adding any helpful links or notes to help remind you in the future, if you revisit the project in a couple years.

-A few examples are listed below to align with possible ways to improve on the sample walkthrough project, to give you some inspiration.

-⚠️ --- END ---⚠️

 - **Post Categories/Tags**: Allow users to categorize and tag blog posts, making it easier for visitors to filter content based on their interests.
 - **Post Search Functionality**: Add a search bar for users to quickly find posts by keywords or phrases.